scala/scala-lang/blog/_posts/2016-05-27-scala-center-advisory-board.md

 The board will meet four times a year, usually via a conference call to keep costs down, but when there's an opportunity (hopefully at least once a year) we will hold physical meetings.
-We organized our first meeting to take place at Scala Days in New York, as most of the sponsors were attending.
-(The sponsors who couldn't be there in person this time joined the meeting over Google Hangouts.)
+We organized our first meeting to take place at Scala Days in New York, as most of the board members were attending.
+(Those who couldn't be there in person this time joined the meeting over Google Hangouts.)

 Before our first meeting, we were a little apprehensive - despite our